epfl-ml4ed/mlbd-2021/README.md

 The goal of lab sessions is for you to learn how to apply different concepts to the analysis of behavioral data and the implementation of machine-learning approaches suitable for predictive tasks.
 Through the tutorials, we aim to provide you with guidance on how to set up a programming environment and on which and how the most important packages can be used to deal with behavioral data.
 By the end of lab sessions, you should be able to:
 - Setup a programming environment for running projects on behavioral data.
 - Understand and apply programming tools and functions for data handling and visualization.
-- Code experimental pipelines for prediction and regression analyses.
+- Code experimental pipelines for classification and regression analyses.
 - Implement neural networks and integrate them in experimental pipelines.
 - Create experimental pipelines for analyses that require unsupervised learning techniques.
 - Develop recommendation pipelines, from behavioral data to recommended lists.